 - Our placements save you money: The placement we offer are far cheaper than other private companies found online, and the money you pay goes towards improving healthcare systems in developing countries instead of high staff salaries and administration costs.

 - You will have the ability to make a real difference: students are not ‘fly on the wall observers’ during placements; they get stuck in under direct, high quality supervision from our British professional volunteers and local Uganda partners.
-This is why 91% of students who completed a placement with K4C in 2015/16 believed they’d had a ‘positive’ or ‘very positive’ impact on the individuals, facilities or health system within which they were based.
+This is why 91% of students who completed a placement with K4C in believe they’d had a ‘positive’ or ‘very positive’ impact on the individuals, facilities or health system within which they were based.

 - Our placements are safe: all placement locations, accommodation and travel arrangements are fully risk assessed to ensure your comfort and safety.
 Support is provided where necessary by our professional long-term volunteers and our in-country project team who will be with you for the duration of your placement.